Exponential Dynamical Localization for Random Word Models: Introduction

+These models are of particular interest not only because they cover a wide class of generalizations of the Anderson model such as the random dimer model, random polymer models, and generalized Anderson models \cite{damanikword}, but also because they provide natural examples of the subtleties involved in the various forms of localization: spectral, dynamical, and exponential dynamical (in expectation).

+Spectral localization occurs when almost surely, the spectrum is pure point and all of its eigenfunctions decay exponentially.
+A stronger form of localization, dynamical localization, is more closely related to physical manifestations of localization and implies an absence of transport in the random medium and that the wave packet is suitably confined.
+We say that $H_{\omega}$ exhibits dynamical localization on the interval $I$ if for a.e. $\omega$, and any $\psi \in \ell^{2}(\mathbb{Z})$ which decays exponentially, where $P_I(H_\omega)$ is the spectral projection of $H_{\omega}$ onto the set $I$ and $q > 0$.

+While it was well known that dynamical localization implies spectral localization, that dynamical localization was a strictly stronger notion was not understood until the authors in \cite{MR1428099} constructed an artificial model which was spectrally but not dynamically localized.
+Indeed, the example in \cite{MR1428099} showed that pure point spectrum with exponentially decaying eigenfunctions (spectral localization) could coexist with $\limsup_{t \to \infty} \frac{||xe^{-itH\delta_{0}||^{2}}}{t^{\alpha}} = \infty$ for all $\alpha < 2$.
+In short, spectral localization is not a sufficient condition to ensure an absence of transport, while the stronger notion of dynamical localization does imply this absence.

-One well-known example of random word models is the random dimer model.
-In this situation, $\omega_{i}$ takes on values $(\lambda,\lambda)$ or $(-\lambda,-\lambda)$ with Bernoulli probability.
-First introduced in \cite{dunlapwu}, the random dimer model is of interest to both physicists and mathematicians because it exhibits a delocalization-localization phenomenon.
+A well-known physically relevant model which sheds more light on these phenomena is the random dimer model.
+This model was first introduced in \cite{dunlapwu} and in the random word context introduced above, $\omega_{i}$ takes values $(\lambda,\lambda)$ or $(-\lambda,-\lambda)$ with Bernoulli probability.
 It is known that the spectrum of the operator $H_{\omega}$ is almost surely pure point with exponentially decaying eigenfunctions.
 On the other hand, when $0 < \lambda \leq 1$ (with $\lambda \neq \frac{1}{\sqrt{2}}$), there are critical energies at $E= \pm \lambda$ where the Lyapunov exponent vanishes \cite{germinetdimer}.
+These so-called critical energies are precisely what prevent the absence of transport and lead to localization-delocalization phenomena.

-The vanishing Lyapunov exponent at these energies can be exploited to prove lower bounds on quantum transport resulting in almost sure overdiffusive behavior \cite{stolz}.
+In particular, the vanishing Lyapunov exponent at these energies can be exploited to prove lower bounds on quantum transport resulting in almost sure overdiffusive behavior \cite{stolz}.
 The authors in \cite{stolz} show that for almost every $\omega$ and for every $\alpha > 0$ there is a positive constant $C_{\alpha}$ such that

 This was later extended to a sharp estimate in \cite{sharp}.